enkidevs/curriculum/sql/dml/insert/insert-discussion-insight.md

 > 👩‍💻 Using our [playground](https://learn.enki.com/public/playground?jsonUrl=https://gist.githubusercontent.com/kapnobatai137/757d2557a971940305ace59e5bce0808/raw/32399b94024073c351727c6888a697f9fa448737/sql-insert-discussion-insight.json), your task is to: **insert two more records into the `movies` table**.

-Here is how the `movies` table looks like:
+Here is what the `movies` table looks like:

 | id  | name                   | year | rating |
 |-----|------------------------|------|--------|